Feyerabend/vm/vm1/README.md

 > ./vm1
 ```

-You should be able to see what 33 + 44 is ...
+You should be able to see what 33 + 44 is ... [^1]

+[^1]: One of the many features of virtual machines is enabling portability of code.
+Try another version of the machine in "alternate-vm.html" which you can run in your browser.